Car Insurance In Ontario. Simplified.

 Yes.
 In Ontario, you are required to have third-party liability coverage on your vehicle.
 This type of coverage protects you from the expenses associated with damage or bodily harm accidentally caused by you upon someone else (a third party).
-It is recommended that you carry a minimum 1 million dollar liability limit.
-At Morison Insurance we always recommend a $2,000,000 liability limit.
-Legal fees are especially easy to rack up should you ever be involved in a complicated claim.
-This type of coverage protects you from such expenses.
+Our brokers recommended a $2,000,000 liability limit.
+Legal fees are especially easy to rack up should you ever be involved in a complicated claim and this type of coverage protects you from such expenses.

 Will my car insurance premiums decrease considerably at the age of 25?

-Yes and no. This is a widely held belief that isn’t entirely true.
-No letter comes in the mail on your 25th birthday awarding you with lower premiums.
+Yes and no. There are many car insurance myths that exist our there, and this is a widely held belief that isn’t entirely true.
 However, because of the tendency of drivers to become lower risk as they enter their mid to late twenties, you should witness a steady decline in your premiums over the years.

 Is my car insurance impacted if I let my friend drive my car?

 You can let someone else with a driver’s license drive your car but be aware that when doing so you are taking all the risk and liability onto your own insurance policy.
 Regardless of whether your friend or family member is insured under their own policy, you would be liable for any accidents that occur in your car.

 Where can I get a car insurance quote?

 At Morison Insurance we are more than happy to help you get the car insurance policy that’s right for your coverage needs as well as your budget.
 Get your personalized car insurance quote by filling out the form on our website, or by giving us a call at 1-800-463-8074.
 You’ll be so happy you did!